 FIGURE 5.
-Inner and outer approximation of the reachable set
+Inner and outer approximation of the reachable set Numerical experiments [11] showed that the use of local optimizers was sufficient to provide good approximations for our examples.
 Remark 3.1.
 It has to be noted that a naive implementation of the subdivision step requires to evaluate some grid points more than once (e.g., the center of the grid (-0.5, 0.5) shown in Fig. 3 will also be evaluated in the following two subdivision steps).
 The optimization process, however, is usually the most expensive step of the whole algorithm, but will yield the same result every time this point is evaluated.
 Therefore the computational effort of the algorithm can be reduced significantly by storing the result of the optimization process after the first evaluation (in practice we used an AVL tree to store the grid point, its corresponding target point and the distance between these two, similar to [17, 18]).
-Fig. 6 demonstrates this graphically by showing the second subdivision step for the bilinear model in detail.
+Fig. 6 demonstrates this graphically for the bounding box $B_0 = [-3, 2]^2$ by showing the second subdivision step for the bilinear model in detail.
 On the left we see the result after the first selection step of the subdivision algorithm, the middle picture shows the nine optimization problems we have to newly solve in the second step and the right image shows all the points stored in the tree that can be taken into consideration for the selection step now.
-In the shown case of the second step of the algorithm, we only have to solve nine optimization problems instead of the 15 that a naive approach would require.
-In the next step of the algorithm we can now reuse the results of the twelve corner points of the shown orange boxes on the right, and so on.